fe-moldark/wesleykent-website/network_tapv2.markdown

 # Configure a consistent baud rate for the serial connection
 @reboot stty -F /dev/serial0 115200
 ```
+That baud rate setting for `/dev/serial0` is needed because it was acting really weird, practically every time it booted up it would select a random (but still valid) baud rate.
+Not a clue where it was pulling that from, so the cronjob sets it manually at boot.
 <br><br>

 ## Adhoc network stuff